365614269/CCoursework/README.md

 # CCoursework
+# Prerequisite: JDK 21, gcc
 The UCL first year Computer Science Principles of Programming C Coursework.

 The aim of the project is to let a robot collect the markers positioned on the graphical grid one after another, and carry them back home.

+The markers and blocks position are read from markersPosition.txt and blocksPosition.txt, respectively.

 All the 6 stages required in the CCoursework.pdf are completed.